bhuvnesh-agg/Meesho-DICE-2/README.md

 ### **2\.
 AI Review Analyzer**

 This service simulates the NLP model that generates a "pros and cons" summary from user reviews.
 For this PoC, it uses a keyword-based approach to demonstrate the principle.
+**Note on the implementation:** Our final proposed solution uses a sophisticated transformer model like BERT for contextual understanding.
+For this Proof of Concept, we have built a smart, keyword-based script that effectively simulates the intended functionality and demonstrates the value of the AI summary feature without the overhead of a full ML model.
 **To run the simulation:**
 ```
 cd services/review-analyzer